delphi-hub/delphi/README.md

 ### Running Delphi locally
 After you started ElasticSearch, you can run delphi by following the below steps

 * Cloning the projects.
-Needs to be done only the first time.
+Needs to be done only for the first time.
 ```
 sbt clone-all
 ```